-Our Montessori language arts curriculum is designed to enhance your student’s skills in reading, comprehension, writing, as well as verbal skills.
+Our Montessori language arts curriculum is designed to enhance your student’s skills in reading, comprehension, writing, and verbal skills.
 Connections are made with history, literature, science, math, and geography.

 Students increase comprehension skills through various reading activities: reading silently, reading directions, reading books and website related to academic studies, SRA, and home reading.

-Students expand their vocabulary and correct usage by documentation in a vocabulary study book.
+Students expand their vocabulary and correct usage through documentation in a vocabulary study book.
 Your student will study word origins and meanings to strengthen their spelling skills.

 "My vision for the future is no longer of people taking exams and proceeding on that certification from the secondary school to the university, but of individuals passing from one stage of independence to a higher, by means of their own activity, through their own effort of will, which constitutes the inner evolution of the individual." ~ Maria Montessori

 Mathematics & Science Curriculum Overview

 Student advance into the elementary Montessori program with a solid math foundation.
 Elementary Montessori math materials allow students to develop an in-depth understanding of math concepts as well as memorization of math facts.
 Students receive individual and small group lessons, all while they work at their own individual pace.
 Our math curriculum is organized so that students can independently follow the math sequence with a teacher’s guidance.

 The physical science program was developed to provide a strong, sequential curriculum that integrates physics, chemistry, geology, astronomy, earth sciences, and electricity.
 Studies include the use of lectures, discussion, and experiments.
 Projects and research help students to understand abstract concepts.